csye7125-fall2023-group05/docs/456-working-with-k8s/README.md

 - Run automated health checks for your apps -> liveness and readiness probes.
 - Sanity tests -> very basic tests
 - Sometimes app stop working without their processes crashing, but we need to perform health checks from outside without depending on the app to perform healthchecks.

+### ConfigMaps and Secrets

+- Use `ConfigMap` or `Secret` resources to configure pods with environment variables and secrets.
+- `ConfigMap` variables can be set to `optional`, which means that the configuration is optional.
+This will allow for pods to not fail in case `ConfigMap` is not available.
+- In `Dockerfile`, `ENTRYPOINT` is the executable when the container starts, and `CMD` specifies the args that must be passed to the `ENTRYPOINT`.
+- Use external secrets operators to store the secrets for `Secret` resources. [ref](https://external-secrets.io/latest/), [sops](https://github.com/getsops/sops)
+- Explore `kops` to setup a local k8s cluster on a personal workstation.
+- Use `kubectl exec` to enter interactive shell mode in a pod [ref](https://kubernetes.io/docs/tasks/debug/debug-application/get-shell-running-container/).
+- Running `env` command in a pod will list out all the environment variables configured for the pod.
+- Use `ConfigMap` to create an `.env` file on the `webapp` pod [read docs].
+Exec into the pod container to verify that the `.env` file is created.

+## Persistent Data Storage

+- Kubernetes persistent volumes or PVs (various volume types) -> GCE persistent disk, AWS EBS, etc [every pod has it's own storage]
+- `emptyDir` is ephemeral volume -> pass data between multiple containers in a pod. (similar to scratch space or temporary storage)
+- `hostPath` volume mounts file/directory from host node filesystem to pod.
+- Static vs Dynamic provisioning -> (static provisioning not usually required)
+- Reclaim PVs -> always `delete` -> `PersistentVolumeClaim` resource in k8s
+- `volumeClaimTemplate` is the way to go for reclaiming PVs -> so that each instance can have it's own storage

+## ReplicaSets

+- `containerPort` and `port`
+- `volumeMode` and `volumeMounts`

+## Stateful services

+- `StatefulSets` instead of `ReplicaSets` for database use-cases.
+- `Postgres` service should run as a `StatefulSet`.
+- `ReplicaSets` are like cattle, `StatefulSets` are like pets, we need to take care of them otherwise we lose data.
+- Unique name, ID, storage, deployment and scaling guarantee.
+- Update strategies: `onDelete` or `rollingUpdate`.
+(Rolling update is the default strategy if nothing is specified).